 Like many AI researchers, I've been intrigued by recent advances in large language models (LLMs), and generative AI more broadly.
-At the same time – and also in common with many researchers – I'm concerned about their reliability, robustness, and ease of control.
+At the same time, I'm concerned about their reliability, robustness, and ease of control.
 This cluster of projects looks into what we can do about that.

-The strategy I've been pursuing, with number of collaborators, is to put the LLM inside a larger AI system.
-Something I picked up from games that I use in thinking about AI is: what's the "core AI loop"?
-In reinforcement learning it's something like act-observe-update.
-In chatbot-style AI it's prompt-generate-prompt-generate.
+The strategy I've been pursuing (with many collaborators) is to put the LLM inside a larger AI system.
+Something I picked up from game-design research that I use in thinking about AI is: what's the "core loop"?
+In reinforcement learning it's act–observe–update.
+In chatbot–style AI it's prompt–generate–prompt–generate.

 What's a good core AI loop?
-In my opinion, a lot of "agentic AI" work as of 2025 is too ad-hoc on that question, essentially wrapping an LLM in a hand-crafted loop.
-I think we can do better by starting with a classical AI algorithm as the core AI loop, then looking for the brittle parts that can be LLM-ified.
+In my opinion, a lot of "agentic AI" work as of 2025 is too ad-hoc on that question, and relies too much on the LLM as the top-level AI system.
+I think we can do better if we start with a classical AI algorithm – evolution, planning, or even symbolic inference – as the core loop, then look for the brittle parts that can be judiciously LLM-ified.
+The hope is that this combines some of the strengths of each paradigm.

-Separately, I've grown concerned about reproducibility of published results that use generative AI systems, especially those that use closed-weight, gated models like ChatGPT, so have been doing some work on that too.
+Separately, I've grown concerned about reproducibility of published results that use closed-weight LLMs like ChatGPT, so have been doing some work on that too.

 Publications: